BrunoScheltzke/Rhythm-Learning-Playground/README.md

 ![title](https://github.com/BrunoScheltzke/Rhythm-Learning-Playground/blob/master/IMG_0014.PNG)

 # The app👨‍💻
-If you ever struggled when learning a new musical instrument, then maybe rhythm is one of your problems.
+If you ever struggled when learning a new musical instrument, then maybe rhythm is one point to consider.
 That's the main porpouse of my app: Help people to learn rhythm.
 In the app there is a basic drum beat, used in tons of famous songs, that I broke down into 4 simple lessons.
 At the end of the book you are able to play the whole beat along with a custom song I created for the app using Garage Band.
 [Youtube demo](https://www.youtube.com/watch?v=-_mpH9haHxE&feature=youtu.be).

 ### How I came up with the idea💡
 I really love music.
 I can play many different musical instruments.
 But I am not so good at teaching.
 Once I tried to teach my cousin guitar, and we failed as he was not so good with rhythm plus my lack of teaching skills💩.